lkurash/AuthDemo/README.md

 # AuthDemo — Full‑stack

-A small full example of authentication: a Next.js 15 (React 19) client and an Express 5 server with JWT in httpOnly cookie, CSRF protection and tests.
+Example of authentication: a Next.js (React) client and an Express 5 server with JWT in httpOnly cookie, CSRF protection and tests.

 ## Brief description